Citation, DOI, disclosures and article data

-Atypical pneumonia refers to the radiological pattern associated with patchy inflammatory changes, often confined to the pulmonary interstitium, most commonly associated with atypical bacterial aetiologies such as Mycoplasma pneumoniae, Chlamydophila pneumoniae and Legionella pneumophilia.
+Atypical pneumonia refers to the radiological pattern associated with patchy inflammatory changes, often confined to the pulmonary interstitium, most commonly associated with atypical bacterial etiologies such as Mycoplasma pneumoniae, Chlamydophila pneumoniae and Legionella pneumophila.
 Viral and fungal pathogens may also create the radiological and clinical picture of atypical pneumonia.

-Atypical pneumonia makes up a significant proportion of community-acquired pneumonia.
+Atypical pneumonia makes up a significant proportion of community-acquired pneumonia (CAP).

-Mycoplasma pneumoniae (see mycoplasma pneumonia) is the causative organism in up to 20% of community acquired pneumonia and is often seen in paediatric populations and young adults 3.
+Mycoplasma pneumoniae (mycoplasma pneumonia) is the causative organism in up to 20% of CAP and is often seen in pediatric populations and young adults 3.
 It is especially associated with patients living in close community settings.

-Chlamydophila pneumoniae is the causative organism in up to 10% of community-acquired pneumonia, and similarly to Mycoplasma pneumoniae it often affects paediatric populations and young adults.
+Chlamydophila pneumoniae (Chlamydia pneumonia) is the causative organism in up to 10% of CAP, and similarly to Mycoplasma pneumoniae it often affects pediatric populations and young adults.